JasonK94/cursor_configs/README.md

     ```sh
     cinit
     ```
 4. Follow the interactive prompts.
-The script will automatically create `context.md`, `NEXT_STEPS.md`, `DEVLOG.md`, and `CHANGELOG.md` for you, and you can begin your project.
+Choose your preferred documentation language (English, Korean, or both) when prompted.
+The script will automatically create `context.md`, `NEXT_STEPS.md`, log templates, and the matching README(s) for you, and you can begin your project.

 ### Recommended Workflow After `cinit`

-After `cinit` successfully creates your `context.md`, follow these steps:
+After `cinit` successfully creates your project scaffold, follow these steps:

 1.  **Enrich the Context**: Open the new `context.md`.
 Add more specific details, requirements, or constraints to the "Primary Goal" section.
 If you have them, add more links or file paths to the "References" section.
 A rich context leads to better results.
 2.  **Start the Conversation**: Begin your session with the AI assistant.
 A good starting prompt is:
     > "Read the `context.md` file, understand the goal, and propose a step-by-step plan to achieve it."
 3.  **Iterate**: Use the AI to execute the plan, one step at a time.
-Update `context.md` as the project evolves to reflect new decisions or changes in scope.
+Update `context.md` (and `project_context.md` if present) as the project evolves to reflect new decisions or changes in scope.

 ### Updating the Tool

-To get the latest updates for the `cinit` tool itself (including new features, templates, and bug fixes), you can run the `cupdate` command from anywhere in your terminal.
+Run `cupdate` any time you want to pull the latest scripts, templates, or documentation:

 ```sh
 cupdate
 ```

-This will pull the latest changes from the official repository into your local `~/.cursor_configs` directory.
+The command fetches updates into `~/.cursor_configs` and keeps your local `cinit` workflow current.
+Re-run `cinit` in existing projects to regenerate individual files if you need newer templates.

 ## Further Reading

 -   **[Documentation Structure](./docs/project_structure.md)**: Understand the difference between the "model" documents in this repository and the "project" documents you'll be creating.
 -   **[PowerShell Caveats & FAQ](./docs/powershell_caveats.md)**: Answers to common questions about the PowerShell environment and why the installer is designed the way it is.
+-   **[Cursor Collaboration Workflow](./docs/cursor_workflow.md)**: Quick start and detailed manual for launching Cursor sessions (Korean version available under `docs/ko/`).

 ## Development History